Desktop Controls Explained

 The desktop controls are broken down into 5 areas:

 This section displays your username and session status.

 Sync Freedom: Manually sync blocklists and sessions.
 Try this option if you've made changes that don't seem to be taking effect, or if sessions aren't starting or ending.

 This section will allow you to start a Freedom session directly from your desktop menu.

 Start a Session: Start session with selected devices and blocklists.

 This section allows you to control the Freedom app's behavior.

-- Options → Advanced → Block Email and Chat: If selected, desktop email and chat programs will be blocked during any kind of session.
+Options → Advanced → Block Email Clients: If selected, desktop email and some chat older programs, such as IRC or Jabber, will be blocked during any kind of session.

 If you're having any difficulty, please feel free to send us an email at firstname.lastname@example.org or chat with us via the green chat bubble in the bottom right corner of the page.
 We're happy to help!